CycloneDX/cyclonedx-gradle-plugin/modify_metadata.md

 ## Adding Manufacture-Data

-To make it possible to define Manufacture-Data you must __import org.cyclonedx.model.*;__ into the build.gradle.
+In order to be able to define the Manufacture-Data you must __import org.cyclonedx.model.*;__ into the build.gradle.
 <br>
 You can add the Manufacture-Data by passing an Object of the Type __OrganizationalEntity__ to the Plugin.